B1R4N3V35/B1R4N3V35/README.md

 I started programming in the '80s, diving into the technological evolution that honed my software development skills - a fundamental part of who I am.
 But that's not all; I am also passionate about biology 🧬 and teaching science 👨‍🔬.
 Merging these worlds has given me a unique edge in the field of education, where I've made a significant impact.

 Currently, I'm working on my degree in Computer Science 🎓.
-In the meantime, I dedicate myself to working on operations of an Australian fintech, bringing forward innovative ideas.
+In the meantime, I am dedicated to working on operations for an Australian fintech, introducing innovative ideas.

 I'm also a strong supporter of open-source software 💾, sharing knowledge and promoting free speech 🗣️.
 I recognize the value in proprietary software too - everything has its own place!